FinVet: A Collaborative Framework of RAG and External Fact-Checking Agents for Financial Misinformation Detection: Experimental Results and Discussion

 Table~\ref{tab:ablation} shows the ablation results.
 The individual RAG pipelines achieve F1 scores of 0.49 (Mixtral-8x7B) and 0.62 (LLaMA-3.3-70B), providing moderate baseline performance.
-The Google Fact Check API alone also achieves 0.62, though limited by its coverage of claims.
-Combining the API with LLM reasoning in the Fact-Check Pipeline improves performance to 0.77.
-Finally, FinVet's full integration of both RAG pipelines and fact-checking achieves 0.85, which is a 10.4\% relative improvement over the best individual component (Fact-Check Pipeline) and a 37\% improvement over the standalone RAG approaches.
+The Google Fact Check API alone also achieves an F1 score of 0.62.
+Combining the external fact checking API with LLM reasoning in the Fact-Check Pipeline improves performance to 0.77.
+Finally, FinVet's full integration of both RAG pipelines and fact-checking achieves an F1 score of 0.85, which is a 10.4\% relative improvement over the best individual component (Fact-Check Pipeline) and a 37\% improvement over the standalone RAG approaches.
 These empirical results demonstrate that, for financial claim verification, the proposed hybrid architecture integrating dual RAG pipelines with fact-checking capabilities significantly outperform each constituent verification method when deployed independently.

-As shown in Table~\ref{tab:baseline}, the FinVet system outperforms the zero-shot LLM baseline by a significant margin, improving F1 score by 36\%.
-This result underscores the limitations of parametric-only reasoning in high-stakes, fact-sensitive financial contexts and highlights the importance of architectural integration across diverse verification pathways.